-And I have all the heart eyes for this room.
+And I have all the heart eyes for this laundry room.
+While it’s been a few years since I did this project, it’s held up incredibly well.

 The light that inspired it all.

-I painted the cabinets and added some new hardware – I’ll have a post soon about all the things I learned with that little project.
+I painted the cabinets and added some new hardware.
+I put together a tutorial on how to paint cabinets based off what I learned with these laundry room ones.
 Sign up for my email updates on the side of the page so you don’t miss a post (promise, it’s just for new posts).

-These are the puck lights that I used – another inspiration from Nesting with Grace.
-(Search her site for her magic light trick – mind blowing).
+These are the puck lights that I used.
 They are stick on and battery operated.
 Amazing.
 Affordable.
 And I’ll be putting them all over the house.

-The rest of the accessories are from Home Goods and Target.
+The rest of the accessories in the laundry room are from Home Goods and Target.
 I love the candles from Hearth and Hand, they smell so good.

-There are a lot of imperfections but I did it.
-There just isn’t anything like that feeling of doing a big project like this for yourself.
+There are a lot of imperfections in this laundry room but I did it.
+I love that feeling of doing a big project like this by myself.
 Which makes this beautiful space, even more special.